Today, online buyers expect to get help in real time.

 3. Availability

 Another advantage of chatbots is that they work 24/7.
 They don’t get tired, and they don’t need to take a break.
-This is amazing for companies who want to offer excellent customer service, but can’t afford to have someone manning the live chat around the clock.
+This is valuable for companies that want to offer excellent customer service, but can’t afford to have someone manning the live chat around the clock.
 Chatbots can take care of the majority of customer queries and requests with no human involvement.

 Although chatbots are unbeatable in terms of availability, live chat agents can also have some tricks up their sleeves.
 For example, if your daily conversation volume is low, you can use a mobile live chat app to receive notifications about new incoming messages and answer them on the go.
 You don’t have to compromise on your customer service quality just because you’re not available on your computer all day long.